spo-ijaz/HostsManager/README.md

 * Search through hostnames.
 * Shortcuts.
 * Restore from an automatic backup of your `/etc/hosts` file, made each time the application is started.
+* Hot-reload of the entries if `/etc/hosts` file has changed.

 # Package